Bey0ndzin/nim-game-with-sarsa-and-qlearning-algorithm/README.md

-## Projeto 4 de TI326 - Inteligência Artificial
+## Fourth project of the AI subject

-## 🧑‍🎓 Integrantes
+## 🧑‍🎓 Members

-* Pedro Henrique Batista Nunes - 22147
+* Pedro Henrique Batista Nunes
-* Saulo Nathan da Silva - 22149
+* Saulo Nathan da Silva

-## 📝 Descrição
+## 📝 Description
+This is a Program that uses plays Nim, choosing each action using SARSA algorithm, or Q-Learning Algorithm.
+The Jupyter Notebook file generates a graph comparing both algorithms against eachother.

-## 📋 Licença
+## 📋 License

-Este projeto utiliza a licença [MIT](https://opensource.org/license/mit).
+This projects uses MIT license [MIT](https://opensource.org/license/mit).